carlfindahl/carlfindahl/README.md

 Hey there, I'm Carl! 👋

-As an Android Dev pro 🤖, I play around with the latest Android and Jetpack Compose versions.
-Plus, I've got serious chops in Rust, C++, and native programming. 🚀
+As an Android Dev 🤖, I play around with the latest Android and Jetpack Compose versions.
+Plus, I've got serious chops in Rust and C/C++ too. 🚀

 Eternal learner here 🧠, always up-to-speed with the Android universe.
 Creating slick and seamless user experiences is my jam! 🎮

-Currently, I'm weaving magic at Ark Bokhandel 📚.
+Currently, I'm weaving magic at Beining&Bogen 📚.
 Off-work, you'll find me in my 'goblin mode' 🧙‍♂️, often crafting tales through film-making 🎥.

 Dive into my GitHub ocean, and let's ride the tech wave together! 🏄‍♂️💻